 Phone systems as an example

-Most businesses still use the Integrated Services Digital Network (ISDN) for their office phone system, an outdated system that limits users to a maximum of 30 phone lines.
-Additionally, having an ISDN requires a line technician, reduces bandwidth capacity for your premises, and on top of that, BT is terminating ISDN lines in 2025.
-With ISDN you would be setting up limits before even starting your installation and investing in a technology that will be obsolete in lee than ten years.
+Most businesses still use the Integrated Services Digital Network (ISDN) for their office phone system, an outdated system that limits users to a maximum number of concurrent calls and tied to a local exchange.
+Additionally, ISDN is not very resilient, if your service goes down you can only route all your calls to a single number which you may or may not have set up when the lines were first installed.
+On top of that, BT are terminating ISDN lines in 2025.
+With ISDN you would be setting up limits before even starting your instillation and investing in a technology that will be obsolete in lee than ten years.

 Future-proof technology tends to be cloud or internet based.
 This is because, it allows for easy updates, patches and maintenance.
 Internet-based software allows for a fluidity that cannot be achieved with office-based software allowing it to be safe from stagnation.

-When we talk about future-proof technology we are referring to technology that that will not become outdated because of its flexible, updatable nature and its adaptable online grounding.
-Utilising software that’s based in the cloud is, therefore, an investment in your company’s future, as the software can grow, improve and be modified to fill future requirements.
+When we talk about future-proof technology, therefore, we are referring to technology that that will not become outdated because of its flexible, evolving nature and its adaptable online grounding.
+Utilising software that’s based in the cloud is, therefore, an investment in your company’s future.